michaelrod77/jibo-lookaway/README.md

 This is a simple skill for the Jibo robot.
 It allows Jibo to respond to requests to "look away" or "turn around" for a specified amount of time.

+This skill was built to solve a simple privacy issue by giving the user direct control to have Jibo hide his cameras for any length of time.
+This is important for when you need physical privacy or just don't want Jibo staring at you.

 ## Requirements:

 1. Atom Editor